 Months of entry

-The MSc Development Studies course is interdisciplinary and innovatory.
-It is designed for those who wish to pursue careers with governments, non-governmental organisations, international agencies, public and private organisations and enterprises.
+The MSc Development Studies course is interdisciplinary and innovative.
 It provides a thorough grounding in the development field, and its emphasis on research enables students to specialise in their particular areas of interest.

 Through the use of case studies you'll analyse a range of issues, crucial for Development policy and practice, such as: